My writing covers a wide array of subjects including but not limited to: religion, language learning, health, philosophy, and legal issues.

 As a child, Hassan helped Ali to do housework instead of going to school, never complaining that he had to do these chores even though his best 'friend' Amir was able to go to school and forego physical labour.

 Even after he was raped, he still fulfilled his chores, not letting anything get in the way of doing what was expected of him.

-As an adult, he fathered children and was a good husband with Rahim Khan noting that his wife looked at him with a worshipping gaze, implying that Hassan was still hard working at home.
-Helping out at Baba's house as an adult, doing all of the physical tasks for Rahim Khan also shows that he didn't become lazier as an adult.
+As an adult, he fathered children and was a good husband to Rahim Khan, noting that his wife looked at him with a worshipping gaze, implying that Hassan was still hard working at home.
+Helping out at Baba's house as an adult and doing all of the physical tasks for Rahim Khan also show that he didn't become lazier as an adult.

 Due to the lack of education Hassan faced, he is unable to read and write until he learns how as an adult, up until then, and even then, his vocabulary and eloquence is much less than the other characters who had the privilege of education in Kabul.

 However, being keen to learn new words from anyone who is willing to teach him, as an adult, some higher vocabulary can be expected.
 Other than that, generally basic and clear language is used.

 Hassan, due to his social background, a servant's son and a Hazara, is polite to every character he meets in the novel, addressing even Assef with the appropriate afghan formalities, and his all forgiving nature makes sure that this constant never changes.
 His belief that is revealed later that even bad people deserve respect because they could become good means that he is polite to everybody.

 Hassan of course realises that he is a Hazara and what people think of them, and accepts his placement in Afghani society, as a servants son and adherent to a religion that others will look down at him for.
 (Pashtuns were Sunni muslims and Hazaras Shi'a muslims which causes conflict, especially in Kabul, where Hassan and his father were abused for being Hazaras)